Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 Dinner and Evening

-Savor an elegant dinner at the Inn Dining Room, where you’ll face tough decisions not only between such entrees as Wagyu ribeye in a tomato and Andouille demi-glace and port-braised prime beef short ribs, but also about where you want to sit.
+Savor an elegant dinner at The Inn Dining Room, where you’ll face tough decisions not only between such entrees as port-braised prime beef short ribs and grilled salmon in a yuzu soy reduction, but also about where you want to sit.
 While the Southwest-style dining room certainly has a relaxed and romantic elegance, a table out along the veranda on a perfect Death Valley night with beautiful views is positively unforgettable.

 Day Two